mustafaakgul/finysis/README.md

 ## Track and visualize financial data with a Django analytics project

-### Financial Notes in Tr
+### Financial Notes
-* Borç bakiyesi ve alacak bakiyesi kümülatif degil ve direk gözüküyor
-* Borç ve alacak gözükmüyor
-* 999 a kadar standart, sonrası sirkete gore değişiyor
+* 999 stardart, others can be changed by companies
+* Four decimal places for currencies

 ### To Test (Python Console)